jump1945/mindusty-map-logic/README.md

 # what is mindusty

-mindusty is RTS(real time strategy) game based on defending or attacking enemy core while gathering resource build factory turret and unit
+mindusty is RTS(real time strategy) game based on defending or attacking enemy core while gathering resource build factory turret and unit.

 # map information

-mindusty map is user-created map, is stored in .bin format
+mindusty map is user-created map, is stored in .bin format.

 ## map 1 : center point

-this map feature multiple core in plain area, enemy have multiple drop point coming from all side
+this map feature multiple core in plain area, enemy have multiple drop point coming from all side with one side as special river for naval attack.

+the main core stationed in the middle of the map,main core consist of a lot of core, assistance unit spawned on the main core

+special feature.

+-player tail and speed boost,player unit will receive a tail and the slight attack/move speed boost -modified mono:mono now attack with rainbow blasting ability , it still have low health but blasted tier 5 away within seconds , not only that when destroyed also release self-destruction green blast

 ## map 2 : defend the island